p4lang/p4lang.github.io/_events/2018-06-06-p4-developer-day.md

 We will use Pigeonhole to manage questions during the panel.
 * Register at [pigenhole.at](https://pigeonhole.at)
 * Enter the event code `P4D2`

+### Slides

+The slides presented by the instructors at the developer day can be accessed at [bit.ly/p4d2-2018-spring](https://bit.ly/p4d2-2018-spring).

 ### Agenda

 ---